 Hollie McNish is a published UK poet based between London, Cambridge and Glasgow.
 She has two poetry collections – Cherry Pie and Papers – and an album, Versus, which made her the first poet to record at Abbey Road Studios, London.

-In February 2016, Blackfriars published her memoir of poetry and parenthood, Nobody Told Me.
+In February 2016, Little Brown published her memoir of poetry and parenthood, Nobody Told Me.
 Taken from Hollie's journals while pregnant and in the early years of raising her daughter, through the passages and poems she wrote, she explores raising a child in modern Britain, of trying to become a parent in modern Britain, of sex, commercialism, feeding, gender and of finding secret places to scream once in a while.
-It has sold incredibly well, garnered great reviews, has been translated into 3 languages to date and just won the Ted Hughes Prize for Poetry.
+It has sold incredibly well, garnered great reviews, has been translated into 3 languages to date and won the Ted Hughes Prize for Poetry 2016.

 "The world needs this book.
 It should be required reading for anyone thinking of having a baby, or even anyone who knows someone who is thinking of having a baby.
 And I can’t help wondering if these islands would be a happier and more pleasant place to live if Nobody Told Me was made a compulsory sex-ed set text in our schools.
 Politicians, please take note." - The Scotsman